provided-as-is/events/README.md

 That said, in the virtual world we currently all live in, we want to open our events to everyone from everywhere!
 But we'll keep doing them in a London-friendly timezone.
 So there could still be a need for more localized versions of the event format 🤗

 And let us know, we'd love to hear what your experience is!

----

-🚧We are still finalizing a few things, check out [this issue for details](https://github.com/FormidableLabs/provided-as-is/issues/3) 🚧